osterhoutan-UofU/scabbard/doc/notes.md

  TODO:
 ----------------------------------------------------------------------------------------------------

+-[ ] look into effects of only capturing first X GPU write operations and last X gpu write Operations

--[ ] look into why the `SimplifyCFGPass` is removing the function bodies in the kernel
+-[X] look into why the `SimplifyCFGPass` is removing the function bodies in the kernel

--[ ] create the trace file analyzer / data race detector -[ ] design a range based data structure that lets you apply and remove multiple traits from ranges of integers (mem addresses)
+-[X] create the trace file analyzer / data race detector -[ ] design a range based data structure that lets you apply and remove multiple traits from ranges of integers (mem addresses)

 -[ ] fix the issue of host modules not knowing when they have a gpu module to register the metadata variables for